-Choose your theme.
+Choose your template.

-The first choice you’ll make when setting up your online portfolio is how you want your theme to look.
-No pressure, though—if you decide later that you don’t like the theme you’ve picked, you can change things up whenever you like.
+The first choice you’ll make when setting up your online portfolio is how you want your template to look.
+No pressure, though—if you decide later that you don’t like the template you’ve picked, you can change things up whenever you like.
 It can be easy to get caught up procrastinating when you’re worried about everything looking perfect, so give yourself a break.
 Keep in mind that once you have your basic site set up, you’ll have lots of time to customize and change it up as much as you want.
 Pick a portfolio template you like to get started with and go from there.

 Curate your work.